grincc/grin-wallet-api-tutorial/readme.md

 ## Sending a transaction

 The API method to start a transaction is: `init_send_tx`.
-This initiate a new transaction as the sender, creating a new Slate object containing the sender's inputs, change outputs, and public signature data.
-When a transaction is created, the wallet must also lock inputs (and create unconfirmed outputs) corresponding to the transaction created in the slate, so that the wallet doesn't attempt to re-spend outputs that are already included in a transaction before the transaction is confirmed.
+This initiates a new transaction as the sender, creating a new Slate object containing the sender's inputs, change outputs, and public signature data.
+When a transaction is created, the wallet must also lock inputs (and create unconfirmed outputs) corresponding to the transaction created in the slate.
+This is so the wallet doesn't attempt to re-spend outputs that are already included in a transaction before the transaction is confirmed.

 The JSON structure of the call looks as follows: